mthnguyener/mini-m/README.md

 Docker Images are built into the package and a Makefile provides an easy to call repetitive commands.

+Additionally, to run this you will need to request for Gemini
+API: https://ai.google.dev/tutorials/python_quickstart.
+Replace `gemini` in `docker/secrets/gemini.txt` with your Gemini API.
+To use OpenAI, updates to response fields relating to function calling are required.

 ### mini-M Structure
 - `app`: Applications directory where new apps can be added
   - `streamlit`: Streamlit service with sample pages (missing test atm)